noahehall/theBookOfNoah/databases/mongodb.md

       - supports
         - json data model with dynamic schemas
         - auto-sharding for horizontal scalability
-        - built in replicatin for high availability
+        - built in replicatin for high
+  - JSON
+    - javascript object notation
+  - BSON
+    - binary JSON

 # document vs relational architecture
   - retrieving data from relational dbs is more difficult and resource heavy